lydia-gao/LinkifyServices/docs/database-schema.md

 - Event tracking: Each row in the analytics table represents a single interaction event (one click or scan)
 - Data captured: The analytics table stores detailed information about each interaction with a resource

-**Relationship 3: User-to-PasswordResetTokens**

-- Type: One-to-Many relationship
-- Description: A single user may request multiple password reset tokens
-- Implementation: Through `user_id` foreign key in `password_reset_tokens` table
-- Token lifecycle: Each token record tracks creation time (`created_at`), expiry (`expires_at`), and usage status (`used`)
-- Deletion behavior: When a user is deleted, all their related password reset tokens are also removed (ON DELETE CASCADE)

 ---